octa-acostamonti/Assesment-of-CO2-Emissions-In-Private-Transport-Service/README.md

 * Vision: "To be the one everyone comes to for the best data-driven decisions".
 * Mission: "Our mission is to grow your business by taking the best data-driven, environmentally friendly approach to business success".
 * Values: sincerity, humility, smart work, quality, togetherness, commitment, inclusiveness.
-#### Dictionary of columns
-In order to get a preliminar exploratory data analysis, a dictionary of columns was created, to declare the function of every columnin the datawarehouse.

-######  Dataset TLC Trip Record Data
-Passenger_count
-* Number of passengers in the vehicle= Value entered by the driver.
-* Trip_distance= measured in miles.
-* PULocationID= Passenger boarding area.
-* DOLocationID= Passenger alighting area.
-* Payment_type= Numeric code referring to the payment mode: (1 = credit card, 2 = cash, 3 = free of charge, 4 = complaint, 5 = unknown, 6 = cancelled)

-###### Dataset SONYC Urban Sound Tagging (SONYC-UST)
-* sensor_id= sensor identification
-* audio_filename= file name
-* year= Year in which the recording was obtained.
-* week= Week in which the recording was obtained.
-* hour= Time at which the recording was obtained. borough
-* Administrative division of New York City where the sensor is located (1 = Manhattan, 2 = Brooklyn, 3 = Queens)
-* block= Square where the sensor is located.
-* latitude= Latitude of the block.
-* longitude= Longitude of the block.

-###### New York Air Quality Surveillance Dataset

-* Indicator ID= Identifier of the type of measurement in space and time.
-* Name= Indicator name
-* Measure Info= Type of unit of measurement
-* Data Value = The real value of the measurement
-* Geo Join ID= New York City location id (neighborhood)
-* Time Period = Time period in which the measurement was taken

 #### Bibliography
 * Carpenter, T., Curtis A., Keshav, S. (2013)The return on investment for taxi companies transitioning to electric vehicles.
 A case study in San Francisco.